y-scope/clp-ffi-py/README.md

 This module provides Python packages to interface with [CLP Core Features][1] through CLP's FFI (foreign function interface).
-Currently, this library provides native methods to encode/decode log messages with [CLP][2].
+At present, this library supplies built-in functions for encoding/decoding log messages using [CLP][2].

 ## Compatibility

-Tested on Python 3.8 and 3.10, and it should work on any Python version >= 3.6.
+Tested on Python 3.8, 3.9 and 3.10, and it should work on any Python version >= 3.6.

 ## Building/Packaging

-To manually build a package for distribution, run the following step.
+To manually build a package for distribution, run the following steps.
-It should generate both .tar.gz package and .whl package under `./dist/`.
+This process will generate both .tar.gz package and .whl package under `./dist/` directory.

 ```bash
 # 1. Create and enter a virtual environment